 While a certain form of anxiety may require medication.
 Most anxiety can be treated through psychotherapy.
 This is because anxiety is often caused by unresolved traumatic experiences.

 Several examples of trauma-based anxiety:

-People who experienced abandoned or neglect by significant figures during childhood, often feel anxious and fearful that their current partner may leave them.
+People who experienced abandonment or neglect by significant figures during childhood may feel anxious and fearful about being abandoned and lonely.

 Symptoms of Anxiety